Eirinintz/Public-library-internship-Sparta/week-02/week-02-report.md

 ### 5️⃣ Create the Django App for Excel Handling

-Inside the Project 1, run:
+Inside the `Project 1`, run:

 ```
 python manage.py startapp main
 ```

-A new folder named main will be created inside your project.
+A new folder named `main` will be created inside your project.
 The folder contains:

 - models.py
 - views.py